 Such questions are always difficult to answer, as blowing your own trumpet is not the done thing.
-As all laser centers in Hamburg operate according to the guidelines of the Commission for Refractive Surgery, there is perhaps technically and instrumentally no difference.
+As all laser centers operate according to the guidelines of the Commission for Refractive Surgery, there is perhaps technically and instrumentally no difference.
 A decisive and unequivocal advantage is certainly that Dr Fischer is personally available during the LASIK operation, as well as during the pre- and post-operative examinations.
 You receive a well-rounded LASIK operation as a complete package.
 Many other providers have to delegate the pre- and post-operative checks for personal reasons.
 You only get to know your surgeon when you are lying on the operating table.

 For all people with stable defective vision (short-sightedness up to -12 dpt, far-sightedness up to +5 dpt, and astigmatism up to 4 dpt).
 Patients should be over 18 years of age, and there must not be any eye diseases present (e.g. cataracts or glaucoma).

 For children. pregnant women or those who are breastfeeding (the operation can be postponed to a later date).
 For those with presbyopia (at present, only reading glasses helped with this condition).
 For existing keratoconus (clinical picture with thinning of the cornea).
 For those with weak-sightedness due to strabismus (LASIK can optimize poor vision a little but not correct the congenital visual impairment).